TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 Yes.

 PyChecker is a static analysis tool that finds bugs in Python source code and warns about code complexity and style.
-You can get PyChecker from http://pychecker.sourceforge.net/.
+You can get PyChecker kutoka http://pychecker.sourceforge.net/.

 `Pylint <https://www.pylint.org/>`_ is another tool that checks